bernhardAxonIvy/doc/source/designer-guide/introduction/toolbar.rst

    Settings <workspace-preferences-process-engine>`.

-Select Content and Formatting Language
+Language Settings
    .. image:: /_images/designer/button-content-formatting-language.png

-   See :ref:`content-formatting-language-settings` for more details.
+   See :ref:`language-settings` for more details.